bpg/terraform-provider-proxmox/docs/index.md

 When creating VMs and Containers, you can specify the optional `vm_id` attribute to set the ID of the VM or Container.
 However, the ID is a mandatory attribute in the Proxmox API and must be unique within the cluster.
 If the `vm_id` attribute is not specified, the provider will generate a unique ID and assign it to the resource.

-The Proxmox API offers a helper function to retrieve the "next available" unique ID in the cluster, but this is not guaranteed to be unique across multiple instances of the provider running in parallel.
-This can result in conflicts or locking issues when multiple resources are being created simultaneously, which is a common scenario in Terraform.
+The Proxmox API provides a helper function to retrieve the “next available” unique ID in the cluster, but there is no option to reserve an ID before a resource is created.
+Instead, the provider uses a file-based locking technique to reserve retrieved sequential IDs and prevent duplicates.
+However, conflicts cannot be fully avoided, especially when multiple resources are created simultaneously by different provider instances.

 To mitigate this issue, you can set the `random_vm_ids` attribute to `true` in the `provider` block.
 This will generate a random ID for each VM or Container when the `vm_id` attribute is not specified.
 The generated ID is checked for uniqueness through the Proxmox API before resource creation, significantly reducing the risk of conflicts.